Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-For many of us that exist within the enlightened inner circle of humans that know who and what Lisboa, Portugal’s Dollar Llama are, Christmas came early this year.
+For many of us that exist within the enlightened inner circle of humans that know who and what Lisboa, Portugal’s Dollar Llama is, Christmas came early this year.

-Not JUST this number alone of course, others like the nitro-charged “Knucklehead“, blistering “Bocanegra” or juiced-up title cut, “Juggernaut“, transmit those lower, lower 48’s delta vibes.
-I find it uncanny how Dollar Llama channel their shared musical influences into quite an Americana-like essence in their overall sound.
+Not JUST this number alone, of course, others like the nitro-charged “Knucklehead“, blistering “Bocanegra” or juiced-up title cut, “Juggernaut“, transmit those lower, lower 48’s delta vibes.
+I find it uncanny how Dollar Llama channels their shared musical influences into quite an Americana-like essence in their overall sound.

 That said, and now set aside, there is an obvious evolution in their music taking place right within our ears.
 They are clearly injecting more melody into other compositions, ones such as “Misery” and the intensive declaration, “Louder“.
 The latter song is a stellar stand out here, with Simões’ wrenching, emotionally decrying vocals of “Actions speak louder than words...” resonating.
 All while an undeniable doom undertone and some periodic, piercing guitar licks make it one of this record’s more unforgettable tracks.